Desalination: Wind-power

-Desalination by thermophoresis
+Thermophoresis

-In April 2024, researchers from the Australian National University published experimental results of a novel technique for desalination.
-This technique, thermodiffusive desalination, passes saline water through a channel that is exposed to a temperature gradient.
-Due to thermophoresis, species migrate under this temperature gradient, orthogonal to the fluid flow.
-Researchers then separated the water into fractions.
-After multiple passes through the single channel, the researchers were able to achieve a NaCl concentration drop of 1000 ppm with a recovery rate (the desalination stream volume versus the original feedwater volume) of 6.2%.
-To achieve larger concentration drop while maintaining a reasonablely high recovery rate, they proposed using a multi-channel structure named the Burgers cascade, previously shown to enhance thermodiffusive separation in gases.
-They show with modelling that Burgers cascade can achieve significant concentration drop that is useful for desalination.
-In 2025, the researchers from the Australian National University experimentally demonstrated thermodiffusive desalination through the Burgers cascade.
-With the device of the same footprint area as the single channel device in 2024, they achieved 2000 ppm concentration drop with much higher recovery rate.
-More importantly, they identified various improvements that could be implemented to the Burgers cascade structure and the operation that will result in 40 times more energy-efficient separation compared to the published experimental results.
-Importantly, they identified one unique feature of the thermodiffusion-based desalination methods: the process is more efficient for treating hypersaline brine.
-This implies opportunities in brine treatment (minimal- or zero- liquid discharge), resource recovery from brine.
+In April 2024, researchers published experimental results of desalination by thermophoresis.
+This technique, named thermodiffusive desalination, passes saline water through a channel that is exposed to a temperature gradient, orthogonal to the fluid flow.
+Due to thermophoresis, species migrate under this temperature gradient.
+Researchers then separated the water into fractions and could achieve a NaCl concentration drop of 3.3% after three passes through the channel with a recovery rate (the desalination stream volume versus the original feedwater volume) of 12.5%.
+In 2025, the researchers experimentally demonstrated the same process through a Burgers cascade, previously shown to enhance thermodiffusive separation in gases.
+With the device of the same footprint area as the single channel device in 2024, they achieved improvements in concentration drops and recovery rates.
+They identified the process to be more efficient for treating hypersaline brine, impyling opportunities in brine treatment (minimal- or zero- liquid discharge), resource recovery from brine.